-• CONE & ORTP Updates (ER17-795)
+CONE & ORTP Updates (ER17-795)

-Rehearing has been requested and is pending of the FERC's October 6 order accepting updated FCM Cost of New Entry ("CONE"), Net CONE and Offer Review Trigger Price ("ORTP") values filed by the ISO in January.34 In accepting the changes, the FERC disagreed with the challenges to ISO-NE's choice of reference technology (gas-fired simple cycle combustion-turbine) and on-shore wind capacity factor (32%).
+Rehearing remains pending of the FERC's October 6 order accepting updated FCM Cost of New Entry ("CONE"), Net CONE and Offer Review Trigger Price ("ORTP") values filed by ISO-NE in January.
+In accepting the changes, the FERC disagreed with the challenges to ISO-NE's choice of reference technology (gas-fired simple cycle combustion-turbine) and on-shore wind capacity factor (32%).
 The changes were accepted effective as of March 15, 2017, as requested.
 On November 6, NEPGA requested rehearing of the CONE/ORTP Updates Order.
 On December 4, the FERC issued a tolling order providing it additional time to consider NEPGA's request for rehearing of the CONE/ORTP Updates Order, which remains pending.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).